-At the southwestern edge of the Felakgathar Mountains is a monolithic structure shaped like a maul with the business end resting on the ground.
-The maul head is 400' long and 280' wide and constructed of an otherworldly stone parted from the Endless Wall.
-The haft of the maul is made of lava stone that rises 360' skyward where it tapers to a point.
+At the southern end of Felakgathar's sculpted peaks is a monolithic structure shaped like a maul with the business end resting on the ground.
+The maul head, 400' long and 280' wide, is crafted of blocks from the Endless Wall.
+The haft is made of lava stone that rises 360' skyward where it tapers to a point.

 At this northern point, ocean water is drawn into the Jetties where it is transformed into three rivulets of lava that merge, becoming the head of the great lava river Lyrmadis.
 After flowing along Felakgathar for a thousand miles, it ends at a massive edifice called Felân-Dûl.
 Here the molten lava strikes a shimmering wall of energy, transformed back into seawater.